bitromortac/lndmanage/README.md

   xxxxxxxxxxxxxxxxxx  0.59    400000     81971    306335    400  0.000101 jkl
   ...
   ```
-* the ```ub``` field tells you how unbalanced your channel is and in which direction
+* the ```ub``` field tells you how unbalanced your channel is
+  and in which direction
-* take a channel_id from the list you wish to rebalance (target is a 50:50 balance)
+* take a channel_id from the list you wish
+  to rebalance (target is a 50:50 balance)
 * do a dry run to see what's waiting for you

   ```$ ./lndmange.py rebalance --max-fee-sat 20 --max-fee-rate 0.00001 channel_id```

 * read the output and if everything looks well, then run with the ```--reckless``` flag
+* in order to increase the success probability of your rebalancing you can try to do it in smaller chunks, which can be set by the flag `--chunksize 0.5` (in this example only half the amounts are used)

 Channel hygiene
 ---------------------
 Inactive channels lock up capital, which can be used elsewhere.
 In order to close those channels it is useful to take a look at the inactive channels with ```$ ./lndmanage.py listchannels inactive```.

 You will get an output like: